 I’ve called them in a panic to ask about insurance deductibles.
 I’ve had them provide a detailed breakdown of interest rates.
 I don’t know if my husband and I would have ever managed to buy a house without them in our corner.
 They’re my favorite people to contact when I need a real explanation of some “adult” thing I only pretend to understand.

 Needless to say, I thought everybody functioned this way.
 That everybody has the luxury of looking to their parents as their personal financial advisors — their money gurus who are always there to offer helpful, valuable insight in a pinch.

 Turns out, I was wrong.

-Yes, many adults turn to their parents for financial advice — 31 percent as reported by the National Foundation for Credit Counseling.
+Yes, many adults turn to their parents for financial advice.
 But that doesn’t necessarily mean it’s a good thing.